-Pennsylvania Motor Vehicle Accident Settlement Calculator
+Pennsylvania Car Accident Settlement Calculator

 Under Pennsylvania's modified comparative fault system, motor vehicle accident claimants can recover as long as their fault does not exceed 50%.
 Your damages are reduced by your fault percentage, and the critical question in every Pennsylvania car accident case is whether the at-fault driver bears the majority of responsibility.